Swapnil-Kashish/Swapnil-Kashish/README.md

 - 👋 Hi, I’m @Swapnil Kashish
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Java and Data Structure and Algorithms
+- 🌱 I’m working in VRIZE as Software Engineer: I am Working on designing and developing multiple OMS Services using IBM Sterling product and Java to provide efficient Order flow for the client.
+Also learning Springboot application adapting microservices architecture.
 - 📫 How to reach me...
 E-mail :- swapnil2904k@gmail.com
 LinkedIn :- www.linkedin.com/in/swapnil-kashish-4919371ab